anvilsecure/azure-sphere-re/tools/anvil_azure_sphere_test_app/README.md

 ### Deploy Issues

-If you get an error, such as:
+You may get an error, such as:

 ```
 error: Could not deploy application to device: Installation failed; check if application development capability is enabled ('azsphere device enable-development').
 ```

-It is probably because the device ran out of space to store the app.
-If you have other apps installed, you may need to delete them.
-If you are not using the debugger, we can manually remove GDB and free up some space:
+If so, it is probably because the device ran out of space to store the app.
+If you have other apps installed, you may need to delete them and try again.
+If you are not using the debugger, you can manually remove GDB and free up some space:

 ```
 > azsphere device sl delete -i 61ae5c57-98cd-4a0a-8b60-9509505c7617
 Component '61ae5c57-98cd-4a0a-8b60-9509505c7617' deleted.
 ```

-Depending on the version, the component ID for gdb maybe different, we can use the `azsphere device app show-status` command to list installed apps, and delete component IDs that do not match your apps:
+Depending on the version, the component ID for gdb maybe different.
+You can use the `azsphere device app show-status` command to list installed apps, and delete component IDs that do not match your apps:

 ```
 > azsphere device app show-status